Southwest Access Events: Cardmember-Only Redemptions

 Setting honest expectations:

-• Not a guaranteed claim.
-Access Events are auctions, so you can be outbid right up to close, the same way any of the auction sources we track work.
-Unlike Marriott's 1-Point Drops, a noon-ET land grab for a fixed number of slots, an Access Event is a points bidding war with a 250,000-point Redeem Now escape hatch.
-Different game, but you still have to win it.
+• Not a guaranteed slot.
+Access Events are curated and capacity-limited, and popular weekends sell out.
+Unlike Marriott's 1-Point Drops, a noon-ET land grab for a fixed number of slots, an Access Event is a points redemption with a set Redeem Now price, so the constraint is availability and timing, not being outbid.

 • Not every destination will suit your schedule.
 The events are spread across the year, but they're fixed dates in fixed cities.
 If you can't be in Cabo on a specific December weekend, the event's value to you is zero.